 How many times has a company purchased software based on functionality promises only to have it sit unused, or worse, misused, because they didn’t factor in the administrative overhead for IT or application administrators?
 For example, a network administrator who has a dozen tools for monitoring will show preference to tools that are more usable-- regardless of feature set.
 Whether it’s managing day to day workload or responding to an outage, people often don’t have time to pick through an archaic or confusing UI or reference hundreds of pages of documentation for a clunky API.

 Poor usability also contributes to “leaving things default,” rather than customizing software configurations for the environment.
 This is especially common when software is feature rich, but user-unfriendly.
 Software companies tend to think of their products holistically, whereas in practice, most software is used for very specific purposes by people who have to use dozens of technologies for dozens of small tasks throughout the day.
 Often if the product is providing the small sliver of functionality a particular organization (or even employee) needs, the rest of the product is left alone, with the assumption that “if it’s doing what I need it to do, that’s all that matters.”
+Simple fixes, like obscuring server headers, are never done.
 This can leave whole facets of the product untouched, which leads to vulnerabilities over time, or even initial security problems if the software’s default configuration isn't hardened.

 Other times, people will think they have the software configured correctly, but because of poor usability (such as needing to put the same information in two or more places, a lack of logging and errors, or undocumented commands,) the software is misconfigured.
 In the case of a personal application, this could mean someone thinks they're sharing a picture with friends, but are actually sharing it to the internet.
 For enterprise systems it could be much worse.
 The problems of default passwords have become well-known to most user communities, but default configurations can be just as bad.
 When these configurations require navigating through endless submenus, turning on hidden features, or byzantine logging processes, even someone trying to set it up “the right way” can make a mistake.